 (b) Price Reductions for High Volumes.
-SPOD may, in its sole discretion, make different pricing programs available from time to time (for example, SPOD may offer lower prices to you if you place orders exceeding a certain dollar amount in a given time frame).
-SPOD does not guarantee the availability of such programs and may suspend or discontinue such programs at any time and without advance notice.
+SPOD may, in its sole discretion, make different pricing programs available from time to time (for example, SPOD may offer lower prices to you if you place orders exceeding a certain USD or EUR amount in a given time frame).
+SPOD does not guarantee the availability of such programs and may suspend or discontinue such programs at any time.
 Details on such pricing programs can be found on SPOD’s website.

 (c) Taxes.
-All prices and costs described in this Contract are net prices and do not include sales taxes, value-added tax, import value-added tax, or other taxes and duties which you may have to pay.
-You are solely responsible for paying any taxes that apply to the sale, supply, delivery, export and import of the Individual Orders.
+All prices and costs described in this Contract and the Services are net prices and do not include sales taxes, value-added tax, import value-added tax, or other taxes and duties which you may have to pay in addition.
+You are solely responsible for paying any taxes that apply to your sale, supply, and delivery of the Products to the End Customer.
 To the extent SPOD actually pays such costs on your behalf, SPOD may charge you for them.
 You must provide SPOD current, valid tax-related information SPOD requests, including on your resale certificate or your VAT-ID.

 (d) Invoices.
 You agree to electronic invoicing only.
-Invoices will be made available in format chosen in the sole discretion of SPOD and downloadable via the Service.
+Invoices will be made available in a format chosen in the sole discretion of SPOD and will be downloadable via the Service.
 If you are in delay with providing tax-related information (including on your resale certificate or your VAT-ID) requested by SPOD or provide incorrect or out-of-date tax-related information, you are not entitled to claim corrections to invoices created by SPOD.

 (1) SPOD or its subcontractors will arrange the delivery of Individual Orders to the delivery address you specify in the Fulfillment Information (usually the delivery address of the End Customer).
 If you do not provide a delivery address with the Fulfillment Information, then SPOD may refuse delivery, or deliver the Individual Orders to your address on file, in SPOD’s sole discretion.

-(2) SPOD has the sole discretion to restrict the available countries for shipping, the mode of transport, the shipment service provider, and the type of packaging available for Individual Orders.
-You may select only from the shipping options which SPOD makes available to you when you place your order.
+(2) SPOD has the sole discretion to restrict the available countries for shipping, the mode of transport, the shipping service provider, and the type of packaging available for Individual Orders.
+You may select only from the shipping options which SPOD makes available to you when you place your Individual Order.

 (b) Costs.
 You may review shipping costs in the Service.
-SPOD or its providers may change shipping costs at any time in their sole discretion and without prior notice to you.
+SPOD may change shipping costs at any time in their sole discretion.

-(c) Risk of Loss, Insurance.
-The risk of Individual Order loss, destruction, and delay passes to you when the Individual Order is handed over to the shipment service provider, forwarder, carrier, or other person tasked with facilitating shipment.
+(c) Risk of Loss and Delay, Insurance.
+The risk of Individual Order loss, destruction, and delay passes to you when the Individual Order is handed over to the shipping service provider, forwarder, carrier, or other person tasked with facilitating shipping.
 SPOD is not obligated to insure Individual Orders in transit.

 (2) Costs.
 If import duties, (import) VAT, customs clearance costs, or other costs and levies are due or may be incurred in accordance with the statutory provisions in the recipient country of your Individual Order, the recipient of the Products must pay these upon receipt.
 To the extent that SPOD incurs costs related to the export to or import in the recipient country (including duties, charges, taxes (e.g., VAT and sales taxes), or other fees), SPOD may charge you for these costs.

 (3) Destinations and Embargoes.
 You may review the available delivery destinations in the Service.
-However, if an Individual Order would be delivered to a destination subject to U.S. sanctions or embargo, or to a Specifically Designated National or Blocked Person under U.S. law, or to any entity, person, or destination that is the subject of a similar restriction, you acknowledge that SPOD is authorized to reject that Individual Order.
+However, if an Individual Order would be delivered to a destination subject to applicable sanctions or an embargo, or to a specifically designated national or blocked person under applicable law, or to any entity, person, or destination that is the subject of a similar restriction, you acknowledge that SPOD is authorized to reject or withdraw from that Individual Order.

 (a) Generally.
 You agree to pay SPOD for the Products, their printing, and delivery of all Individual Orders.
 Payment must be made in the currency (or currencies) selected by SPOD.
 Depending on the SPOD platform determined by you for the Individual Order, payment of charges shall be collected and processed as follows:

 (b) Payment Methods.
-You must provide payment information before you place Individual Orders.
+You must provide payment information before SPOD starts to produce an Individual Order.
 SPOD may make various methods of payment available from time to time (for example, you may provide SPOD with your credit card information), and you may review the available methods in the Service.
 If your chosen payment method results in additional charges to you (for example from your banking institution), these charges are your sole responsibility.

 (c) Payment Failure.
-If there is a chargeback on your order, or if your payment method fails for any reason,
+If there is a chargeback on your Individual Order, or if your payment method fails for any reason,

 (1) SPOD is immediately excused from all duties under this Contract and under the Individual Orders, without prior notice to you, until you correct the error and process any overdue payment(s); and